FyreByrns/TileBasedSurvivalGame/README.md

 When complete it will have:
 ```
 ╭──────────────╮
-│- in progress │
+│o in progress │
-│+ done        │
+│x done        │
 ╰──────────────╯
 o graphics
 ┋